Birds of Dundas Square

 Everyone had a blackberry, or electrical, handheld device, all aimed at the strange, natural phenomenon that had manifested before their very eyes.

-A large amount of birds all flew in formation, almost trying to navigate the flashy billboards and the lights fastened upon the buildings.
+A large number of birds all flew in formation, almost trying to navigate the flashy billboards and the lights fastened upon the buildings.
 It was quite a spectacle, resembling an impromptu airshow except this came from Mother Nature’s design.
-There was no symphony, or orchestra leader to add to this scene.
-No chorographer to improve the performance.
+There was no symphony or orchestra leader to add to this scene.
+No choreographer to improve the performance.
 There was not even a technician to adjust the lighting.
 “They’ve been doing this for several weeks,” someone told another; as they viewed the scene unfold.

 “Every day?”
 I asked at the man, blinking dumbly.

 “Yes,” he replied, still staring at the billboards above, where the birds disappeared into the edifice.

 So if you have time to spare at Dundas Square, come and see the creatures of the sky gather to play, only for the astute observers.
 Oh, come one and all, and see the birds of Dundas Square.